NotArb/Jupiter/BOTCONFIG.md

 - `min_gain_sol`: The minimum _estimated_ token gain converted to solana required.
 ---
 #### 3.0.
 Fields that will directly affect the building of transactions:
+- `wrap_unwrap_sol`: Whether to automatically wrap and unwrap SOL for transactions. (default: false)
+- `skip_user_accounts_rpc_calls`: Only use if you're 100% certain every trade will only use tokens you have accounts open for. (default: false)
 - `cu_limit`: The cu limit to set per transaction.
 (If you're unsure, leave unset.)
 ---
 #### 4.0.
 Jito specific fields: